DusterTheFirst/Grandayy-Bot/README.md

  - [ ] User profiles
  - [ ] Ban and warn management

-(v2.0) means it is currently in development but is in a functional state
+(v2.0) means it is complete but not avaliable yet

 API endpoint is accessable at its current state at https://dusterthefirst.ddns.net:8080